Evidence of the entanglement constraint on wave-particle duality using the IBM Q quantum computer: Abstract

 \section{Abstract}

 We experimentally verify the link existing between entanglement and the amount of wave-particle duality in a bipartite quantum system, with superconducting qubits in the IBM Q quantum computer.
-We analyze both pure and mixed states, and study the limitations of the state purity on the complementarity ``triality'' relation.
-This work confirms the quantitative completion of local Bohr's complementarity principle by the nonlocal quantum entanglement typical of a bipartite quantum system.
+We consider both pure and mixed states, and study the influence of state purity on the observation of the complementarity ``triality'' relation of Jakob and Bergou.
+This work confirms the quantitative completion of local Bohr's complementarity principle by the nonlocal quantum entanglement typical of a truly bipartite quantum system.